-- 4.253.
-To progress from one developmental year to the next, a student must meet any programme or pathway requirements and take and pass modules as follows: - i.
-Foundation year to developmental year one: take modules to the value of 120 credits and pass modules to the value of 90 credits. - ii.
-Developmental year one to developmental year two: take modules to the value of 120 credits and pass modules to the value of 90 credits from developmental year one (excluding modules at Level 3). - 4.254.
-Exceptionally, at the discretion of the Subject Examination Board, a student who has passed modules to the value of 75 credits taken in developmental year one may be permitted to progress and resit the failed modules while studying for developmental year two. - 4.255.
-A student who fails to progress may resit failed modules up to the permitted number of attempts, as approved by the SEB. - 4.256.
-A student who passes the required value of academic credit, but does not meet the programme or pathway requirements for progression due to failure in a core module, may, subject to the approval of the Subject Examination Board: - i. transfer to another pathway or programme for which they meet the requirements; - ii. resit the required modules during the following academic year; - 4.257.
+- 4.240.
+To progress from one developmental year to the next, a student must meet any programme or pathway requirements and take and pass modules as follows: - i. foundation year to developmental year one: take modules to the value of 120 credits and pass modules to the value of 90 credits. - ii. developmental year one to developmental year two: take modules to the value of 120 credits and pass modules to the value of 90 credits from developmental year one (excluding modules at Level 3). - 4.241.
+Exceptionally, at the discretion of the Subject Examination Board, a student who has passed modules to the value of 75 credits taken in developmental year one may be permitted to progress and resit the failed modules while studying for developmental year two.

+- 4.242.
+A student who fails to progress may resit failed modules up to the permitted number of attempts, as approved by the SEB. - 4.243.
+A student who passes the required value of academic credit, but does not meet the programme or pathway requirements for progression due to failure in a core module, may, subject to the approval of the Subject Examination Board: - i. transfer to another pathway or programme for which they meet the requirements; - ii. resit the required modules at the next available opportunity, where attempts remain; - 4.244.
 A student who meets the progression requirement but fails modules up to the value of 30 academic credits shall be permitted to resit those failed modules in order to improve the mark achieved, as approved by the SEB.
 The maximum module mark achievable shall be the minimum pass mark.